robgineer/SelfDrivingCarND/model_predictive_control/README.md

 In order to resolve these issues the tradidional approaches would be to either "speed up" the execution (latency decrease) or "slow down" the vehicle state estimation (by using one old state variables).
 Another interesting approach mentioned within the Q&A and the intro of the project was to use the delay within the vehicle model.
 I have tried to implement this approach by simplyfying the the equation above with the assumption that no previous state variables are present and the current values for `x, y and psi` are `0` due to the previously performed transformation of the vehicles position into the vehicle`s coordinate system.
-Introducing a latency into the current state vector therefore implied a simple multiplication of the current state vector by the delay in seconds.
+Introducing a latency into the current state vector therefore implied a simple multiplication of the current state vector by the latency.

 ```
 px_delayed		= v * cos(psi) * latency